-- IMPORTANT: This manual covers only the PowerTech Plus[TM] Tier 3 emission-certified 4.5 and 6.8 L OEM engines listed.
-These engines meet Tier 3 / Stage IIIA emission certification standards.
-(This is for both the U.S. EPA and European Union Council (EU) standards.)
-Engines with mechanical controls which are non-emission certified or Tier 1 / Stage I emission certified (U.S. and EU) are covered in a separate operators manual, OMRG25204.
-Engines which are Tier 2 / Stage II emission-certified are covered in another manual.
-OMRG33324. - NOTE: This manual covers engines provided to OEM (Original Equipment Manufacturers).
+IMPORTANT: This manual covers only POWERTECH ETM Tier 3/ Stage IIIA emission certified 4.5 and 6.8 L OEM engines listed.
+(This is for both the U.S. EPA and European Union Council (EU) emission standards.)

+NOTE: This manual covers engines provided to OEM (Original Equipment Manufacturers).
 For engines in Deere machines, refer to the machine operator's manual.

-1Emission certified for United States as EPA Tier 3 and for European Union as Stage IIIA.
+Emission certified for United States as EPA Tier 3 and for European Union as Stage IIIA.